pachyderm/pachyderm/README.md

 $ fleetctl list-units
 ```

-If things are working correctly you should see something like:
+If things are working correctly, you should see something like:

 ```
 UNIT                            MACHINE                         ACTIVE  SUB